 2. Allow body moisture to exit the jacket

 Prevent Water from Entering the Jacket

 When a garment is fabricated the waterproof fabric is punctured hundreds of times where the material is stitched together.
-To prevent water getting through these holes the inside seams are taped.
+To prevent water from getting through these holes the inside seams are taped.

 Allow Moisture to Exit the Jacket

 If perspiration isn’t allowed to escape from the jacket you will be left feeling wet and clammy, even though you weren’t getting wet from the rain itself.
 Trapped inside your clothing, perspiration can leave you chilled or damp, no matter how well your outer shell fends off rain and snow.

 Important: Keeping dry is essential for keeping the body warm and avoiding hypothermia in the winter.